Ketogenic diet foods – what to eat

 Yes.
-Especially if you eat eggs and dairy (lacto-ovo vegetarianism) it’s very easy.
-Vegan keto is harder to do, but you can certainly eat a lower-carb vegan diet.
+Especially if you eat eggs and dairy (lacto-ovo vegetarianism) it’s definitely doable.
+Vegan keto is very hard to do, but you can certainly eat a lower-carb vegan diet.
 Learn more and find inspiration here

 Can I eat a dairy-free keto diet?

 Sure.
-It’s not even remotely necessary to eat dairy to successfully eat keto, in fact a dairy-free keto diet can be very effective.
+It’s not necessary to eat dairy to successfully eat keto (though dairy may help add taste and variety).
+A dairy-free keto diet can be very effective.
 Learn more and find recipes

 Can I drink alcohol on a keto diet?